Dewoitine D.520: Regia Aeronautica Dewoitines

 About 60 D.520s were acquired by the Regia Aeronautica (the Italian Air Force or RA).
 Italian pilots appreciated the aircraft's capabilities and Hispano-Suiza HS.404 cannon, at least by 1940–1941 standards.
-The first three D.520s were assigned to 2° Stormo based at the Torino-Caselle airfield, where they were used for the defence of Torino's industrial area.
+The first three D.520s were assigned to 2° Stormo based at the Turin-Caselle airfield, where they were used for the defence of Turin's industrial area.
 Other D.520s were captured in Montélimar, Orange, Istres and Aix-en-Provence.

 At the beginning of 1943, the Italian ace Luigi Gorrini ferried D.520s taken as prizes of war to Italy to be used for defence.
 "I have collected several dozen Dewoitines from various French airfields and the Toulouse factory", he recalled later.
 "At the time, when we were still flying the Macchi C.200, it was a good, if not very good, machine.
 Compared to the Macchi 200, it was superior only in one point: its armament of the Hispano-Suiza HS 404 20 mm cannon."
 Italian pilots liked the 20 mm gun, the modern cockpit, the excellent radio set and the easy recovery from a spin but they also complained about the weak undercarriage and the small [cannon] ammunition drum capability; the ammunition was not available in quantities (the HS.404 was not compatible with Breda and Scotti 20 mm guns, so everything depended on France's depots).
 At the end of February the 359a Squadriglia (22° Gruppo), led by Major Vittorio Minguzzi, received eight Dewoitine D.520.
 At that time, American B-24s frequently bombed Naples, so an effective interceptor was badly needed, and D.520s were all that were available in early 1943.
 The 359a Squadriglia pilots used Dewoitines with some success.

 On 1 March 1943, Maggiore Minguzzi claimed a B-24 while flying a D.520.
 This claim was initially only claimed as a probable but was later upgraded to a confirmed.
 This was probably the first Italian claim using this aircraft.

 On 21 May 1943, the Regia Aeronautica and the Luftwaffe agreed to exchange 39 Lioré et Olivier LeO 451s, captured by the Italians at the SNCASE factory in Ambérieu-en-Bugey (Lyon), with a stock of 30 D.520s.
 Subsequently, in the spring and summer of 1943, the Dewoitines were used by 161° Gruppo Autonomo, based in southern Italy with 163a Squadriglia in Grottaglie, 162a Squadriglia in Crotone and 164a Squadriglia in Reggio Calabria.

 On 31 July 1943, the Regia Aeronautica still had 47 Dewoitines in service.
 After the armistice of 8 September 1943, three D.520s, previously in service with 24° Gruppo, were used by the Aeronautica Nazionale Repubblicana of the Italian Social Republic for training.